Domirando/Domirando/README.md

 ## Some Fun Facts about me:
 <img align="right" src="https://user-images.githubusercontent.com/72442735/159153936-a7d15a20-0d38-42fe-aa12-6fa6ca4b2fbc.gif"/></a>
 I'm an organizer of events like Web Hackathon, meetings, etc.!
 I love listening musics, playing musical instruments and singing.
 On my channel, I also do live coding!
 I'm super into sports, including lots of outdoors adventures like badminton, volleyball, basketball.
-You'll probably run into me at an event, but for now, follow me online or chat me at a virtual conference!
+You'll probably run into me at an event, but for now, follow me online or chat me at a virtual conference!<br/><br/>

+Between don't forget to watch my speech and read my article about Quantum Computers and also sharing them with your friends 😉! <br/>
+Speech - <a href="https://youtu.be/zx6nZnJkYR4?si=Q-DCNG2sakugudD6">New age of computers - Quantum computers </a><br/>
+Article - <a href="https://thematicsjournals.in/index.php/tjas/article/view/1292/1301">Quantum Computers: Evaluating the Impact on Humanity and Our Readiness </a>
 <br/><br/><br/>
 ## 💬 Contact with me via: